 Differences between a ‘Profile’ and a ‘Page’

 It’s easy to get confused between these two types of accounts on Facebook.
 A ‘profile’ account is a regular, personal account for Facebook users.
-Everyone on Facebook has a profile, and you can use yours to add and request new friends, leave comments, upload photos, etc.
+Everyone on Facebook has a profile, and you can use yours to ad d and request new friends, leave comments, upload photos, etc.

 Facebook is very keen to see businesses using pages, not personal profiles: so much so that they have been known to shut down personal profiles that were set up specifically to promote a business.

-If you are reading this and already use a personal profile for your business, it is possible to convert your profile to a page simply by using the ‘Profile to Business Page Migration’ service here.
+The differences between a Facebook profile and a page If you are reading this and already use a personal profile for your business, it is possible to convert your profile to a page simply by using the ‘Profile to Business Page Migration’ service here.

 It just looks more professional